 Q: Do you have any examples of past winners?

 A: Yes, you can see past winners on our A Midsummer Night's Green website.
-Select "Awards" from the menu at the top, and the drop-down will have links to winners from Maryland, NCR, and Virginia.
+Select "Awards" from the menu at the top, and the drop-down will have a selection for Past Award Winners.
+You may also click here.

 Q: How do I know which category to apply under?

-A: In some cases, your LEED certification will tell you which category to apply under.
-For example, if you certified under the LEED for Interior Design and Construction rating system, you should apply under the "Interiors" category.
+A: In some cases, your LEED certification determine whether you can apply in a particular category.
+For example, to apply for the "Interiors" award, your project must be certified under the LEED for Interior Design and Construction rating system.
 Other categories, such as the Green Schools, are open to LEED projects certified under any rating system.
 The Health and Wellness in the Built Environment and Rise to the Challenge Award are open to LEED-certified projects, projects certified under WELL or another GBCI third-party rating system, or using Arc.
-Please read each category description on the Call for Nominations for your community carefully.
-Calls for Nominations can be found at the bottom of this page.
+Please read each category description in the Call for Nominations carefully.
 If you have questions as to whether your project qualifies under a particular category, please contact us.